Teenage Mutant Ninja Turtles v1 #1

 Below is a first print, graded and encapsulated by CGC bearing the text: "Origin & 1st appearance Teenage Mutant Ninja Turtles, Splinter & Shredder".

-Given the very low print run of only 3,000 (plus a little more, maybe 200, to cover spoilage) on the first print and the subsequent run-away success of the concept, the surviving issues have skyrocketed in price; in 1988 the first print of #1 was already worth $160 in NM; in July 2016 a CGC 9.6 sold on ebay for $12,500; a 9.8 was likely worth over $20,000 at that time.As of early October 2016, CGC had 700 recorded gradings for the first print with 24 in the top grade of 9.8.
+Given the very low print run of only 3,000 (plus a little more, maybe 200, to cover spoilage) on the first print and the subsequent run-away success of the concept, the surviving issues have skyrocketed in price; in 1988 the first print of #1 was already worth $160 in NM; in July 2016 a CGC 9.6 sold on ebay for $12,500 and, by the end of 2020, CGC 8.0(vf) graded copies were going for more than $16,000.As of early October 2016, CGC had 700 recorded gradings for the first print with 24 in the top grade of 9.8.
+At the end of 2020, the number of recorded gradings had increased to 962 with 32 in the top grade of 9.8 (28 Universal, one Qualified and three on Signature Series).

-The second print also had a low print run and is becoming more valuable as the first print gets out of reach from many collectors (CGC had 237 gradings recorded in October 2016).
-The third print, however, is fairly common with 35,000 or so printed at the time and raw copies can still be picked up for under $100.
+The second print also had a low print run and is becoming more valuable as the first print gets out of reach from many collectors (CGC had 237 gradings recorded in October 2016 and by the end of 2020 this had more than doubled to 511 but only nine were in the top grade of 9.8).
+The third print is fairly common with 35,000 or so printed at the time but, by the end of 2020, even these were going for at least $400 in mid grades.

 - Gobbledygook #1 and #2 - Mirage Studios 1984